skand08/Customer-Personality-Analysis/README.md

 1.2 Analysis Types

 Univariate Analysis: Focuses on examining one feature at a time.
-This helps in understanding individual variable distributions, detecting outliers, and identifying common trends.
+This helps understand individual variable distributions, detect outliers, and identify common trends.

 Tools used: Pandas, Numpy, Seaborn, Matplotlib, and Plotly.